 Our data additionally reveal another distinct community during the summer months when the temperatures increased up to 8°C in the fjord.
 Then, appendicularia occurred in higher abundances for a restricted time, i.e., from August to October, in the shallow water with a peak in abundances in September.
 In contrast to the winter community, which was mainly benthic or at least benthos-associated, this summer community was almost completely dominated by a single appendicularia species, most certainly belonging to the genus Oikopleura sp.
 (Dahms et al., 2015).

 Besides appendiculria, also juvenile cod fish were found in September in the deeper littoral water layers closely associated to benthic habitats.
-The detailed length frequency analysis of this cohort revealed that these fish were the YOY offspring of the same year (YOY cohort 2014) with an average standard length of 65 ± 16 mm.
-The data also revealed that these fish seem to stay in the littoral zone (even though the overall abundances strongly decreased over winter) and continuously grow and reach an average standard length of 100 to 125 mm in February – March at age-class 1 when they seem to quantitatively leave the shallow water habitats.
+The detailed length frequency analysis of this cohort reveal that these fish were the YOY offspring of the same year (YOY cohort 2014) with an average standard length of 65 ± 16 mm.
+The data also reveal that these fish seem to stay in the littoral zone (even though the overall abundances strongly decreased over winter) and continuously grow and reach an average standard length of 100 to 125 mm in February – March at age-class 1 when they seem to quantitatively leave the shallow water habitats.
 This outcome indicates a complex migration pattern of YOY cod in this area with a short winter phase in the littoral zone of the fjord system of Spitzbergen and a later migration towards deeper or offshore habitats as adults.
-Such temporally restricted shallow water phases have been observed already for several other cod species, especially during their juvenile phase (Pihl, 1982) and assumed a juvenile behaviour to prevent predation by older conspecifics in the deeper adult habitats (Ruiz et al., 1993) as well as an improvement in foraging efficiency of the juveniles during their non-piscivore microzoobenthic benthic feeding phase (Pihl, 1982).
+Such temporally restricted shallow water phases have been observed already for several other cod species, especially during their juvenile phase (Pihl, 1982).
+This has been regarded as a juvenile behaviour to prevent predation by older conspecifics in the deeper adult habitats (Ruiz et al., 1993) as well as an improvement in foraging efficiency of the juveniles during their non-piscivore microzoobenthic benthic feeding phase (Pihl, 1982).

 In contrast to the clearly visible seasonal growth pattern in the cod species, no distinct growth could not be observed in none of the other species even in the highly abundant common sea spider, which showed a persisting size range between approximately 50 and 80 mm during the entire winter month except for the month of November in both years when larger animals between 120 and 180 m were observed in the area, even though in much lower abundances.